xlang-ai/arks/README.md

-# ARKS: Active Retrieval in Knowledge Soup for Code Generation
+# EVOR: Evolving Retrieval for Code Generation

-This repository contains the code for our paper [ARKS: Active Retrieval in Knowledge Soup for Code Generation](https://arxiv.org/abs/2402.12317).
+This repository contains the code for our paper [EVOR: Evolving Retrieval for Code Generation](https://arxiv.org/abs/2402.12317).
 Please refer to our [project page](https://arks-codegen.github.io/) for a quick project overview.

 We introduce **ARKS**, a general pipeline for retrieval-augmented code generation (RACG).
 We construct a knowledge soup integrating web search, documentation, execution feedback, and evolved code snippets.